aws/aws-cdk-rfcs/text/0374-jsii-ts-version.md

 ### What are we launching today?

-We are announcing a change in versioning strategy for the `jsii` compiler.
-Starting today, new releases of the `jsii` package will use the same `major.minor` version as the [TypeScript] compiler it is built on.
+We are announcing a change in versioning strategy for the `jsii` compiler and `jsii-rosetta`.
+Starting today, new releases of the `jsii` and `jsii-rosetta` packages will use the same `major.minor` version as the [TypeScript] compiler they are built on.
+Other packages in the jsii toolchain (`jsii-pacmak`, `@jsii/spec`, ...) are unaffected by this change.

 Since the [TypeScript] compiler does not conform to [SemVer], future releases of the `jsii` compiler will not conform to [SemVer] either.
 In line with the